complexrehabsystems/ShoppingCartJs_Interview/README.md

 In this small interview project, you will implement a shopping cart!

-The cart's behavior is specified in shopping_cart.test.js.
+The cart's _behavior_ is specified in shopping_cart.test.js.

-The cart's implementation is mapped out in shopping_cart.js.
+The cart's _implementation_ is stubbed out in shopping_cart.js.

 ---
 To complete the exercise, please